Lemon-Chad/NupizLang/vm/libraries/fileio/DOCS.md

 `setCWD(path)`

-Takes in a file path and sets the program's current working directory to the given path.
+Takes in a directory path and sets the program's current working directory to the given path.

+## fileExists

+`fileExists(path)`

+Takes in a file path and returns whether or not the file exists.

+## dirExists

+`dirExists(path)`

+Takes in a directory path and returns wheter or not the directory exists.